 Service directory for children with a special educational need or disability

-Our directory of services contains providers of services that have been accredited by us for families with children that have special educational needs and a disability (SEND).
+Our directory of local services contains providers of services that have been accredited by us for families with children that have special educational needs and a disability (SEND).

 The accreditation scheme will help families understand how services accommodate the needs of all children, young people and their families better.
 We have carried out checks to ensure the suitability and safety of these services.
 Once accredited, providers themselves have a responsibility to ensure that they maintain these quality standards.